While no one can totally prevent it, there are many things you can do to protect yourself from online fraud and identity theft.

 - Update your operating system and web browser software regularly.

-- Secure you wireless home (Wi-Fi) network by enabling encryption.
+- Secure your wireless home network (Wi-Fi) by enabling encryption.

 - Be wary of emails that urgently implore you to click on a link to update your account information, use a generic greeting like “Dear Member,” have misspellings or use poor grammar.